This post contains affiliate links for your convenience. View our full disclosure policy here.

 Looking for ways to make addition practice even more engaging and interactive this fall?
 Make numbered felt apples and use pom poms as counters to work on sums.
 Add this hands-on Apple Addition Activity for Kindergarten to your math centers and it will have your students begging to practice adding numbers!

 *Pair this with our Apple Centers and Activities for Pre-K & Kindergarten!

 This hands-on apple addition activity is perfect for kids just learning to make sums and still needing hands-on practice to find an answer.
 It works great for hands-on subtraction practice too and is super fun and easy to set up!

-- A 3 compartment tray (or use 3 small containers and fit them together on a regular tray)
+- A 3-compartment tray (or use masking tape to create sections on a regular tray)

 - Plastic tweezers

 - Two white stickers (3 if you want to work on subtraction, as well)

 To begin, cut apple shapes from the felt.
 I only cut ten, but you can cut however many you need.
 Don’t have felt?
 Craft foam or laminated construction paper work great too.

 Next, number each apple with a marker.

 Lastly, write the plus (or minus) and equal signs on the stickers and attach to the tray compartments as shown in the image above.
 Add the apples, pom poms, and the tweezers to the tray.

 RELATED RESOURCE: Addition Centers and Activities for Pre-K & Kindergarten